Geometry of geodesics through Busemann measures in directed last-passage percolation: Abstract

 \section{Abstract}

 We consider planar directed last-passage percolation on the square lattice with general i.i.d.\ weights and study the geometry of the full set of semi-infinite geodesics in a typical realization of the random environment.
 The structure of the geodesics is studied through the properties of the Busemann functions viewed as a stochastic process indexed by the asymptotic direction.
-In the exactly solvable exponential model, we give the first complete characterization of the uniqueness and coalescence structure of the entire family of semi-infinite geodesics for any model of this type.
 Our results are further connected to the ergodic program for and stability properties of random Hamilton-Jacobi equations.
-In the exponential model we compute some statistics of locations of instability, where we discover an unexpected connection to simple symmetric random walk.
+In the exactly solvable exponential model, our results specialize to give the first complete characterization of the uniqueness and coalescence structure of the entire family of semi-infinite geodesics for any model of this type.
+Furthermore, we compute statistics of locations of instability, where we discover an unexpected connection to simple symmetric random walk.